ccao-data/data-architecture/dbt/models/ccao/docs.md

 # zoning

 {% docs table_zoning %}
-CCAO GIS produces pin level zoning on the pin level.
-These are coded as the year 2025, however they are pulled asynchronously from different sources.
-Because of this we do not include them in modeling or default data.
+CCAO GIS produces compiles zoning on the pin level.
+All years are coded as 2025.
+This is because data is pulled asynchronously from different sources.
+Because of this we do not include this feature in modeling or default.
 There are known issues where pins have multiple zoning codes due to fuzzy geo-spatial techniques.
 Because of this, we concatenate them with ','.

-Data is stored in
+Raw data is stored in
 `O:\CCAODATA\zoning\data`

 **Primary Key**: `pin`